Select a language:

 Health Department Closures

-There are several conditions that are considered to be imminent health hazards and could lead to a health permit suspension.
+Several conditions are considered to be imminent health hazards and could lead to a health permit suspension.

-A health permit is suspended if the potentially hazardous foods in a facility cannot be held in a safe manner (i.e. temperature controlled).
+Potentially hazardous foods in a facility cannot be stored in a safe manner (i.e. properly temperature controlled)

-Example: There is an electrical power outage to the entire food establishment and all refrigeration units are not working which prevents the ability to maintain proper temperatures of the potentially hazardous food.
+Example: An electrical power outage causes all refrigeration units to stop working, which prevents the ability to maintain proper temperatures of potentially hazardous food.

 • Open Food Establishments Selling Pre-packaged Foods:

-A "Health Permit Downgrade" shall be offered to open food establishments that offer for sale prepackaged foods as a significant part of their regular food sales (e.g., supermarkets, movie theatres, liquor stores, concession stands, schools, etc.)
+A "Health Permit Downgrade" shall be offered to open food establishments that sell prepackaged foods as a significant part of their regular food sales (e.g., supermarkets, movie theatres, liquor stores, concession stands, schools, etc.)

 • Pre-packaged Only Food Establishments: